 SEPTEMBER 30, 1997

-PRO FORMA(3)

-Working capital

-Total assets 10,367,637 19,194,260
+ACTUAL AS ADJUSTED(3)

-Accumulated deficit (21,952,230) (21,952,230)
+Working capital Total assets Accumulated deficit Stockholders' equity 10,367,637 (21,952,230) \$ 11,475,367 19,194,260 (21,952,230) 16,383,988

-Stockholders' equity 7,557,365 16,383,988

-- (1) See Note 2 of notes to consolidated financial statements for an explanation of the determination of the number of shares used in computing net loss per share. - (2) Gives effect to the acquisition of IMMI using the purchase method of accounting as of January 1, 1996 for statement of operations data.
+(1) See Note 2 of notes to consolidated financial statements for an explanation of the determination of the number of shares used in computing net loss per share.

+- (2) Gives effect to the acquisition of IMMI using the purchase method of accounting as of January 1, 1996 for statement of operations data.
 The pro forma information is presented for illustrative purposes only and may not be indicative of the results that would have been obtained had the transaction actually occurred on the date assumed nor is it necessarily indicative of the future combined results of operations.
-See the unaudited Pro Forma Combined Condensed Financial Statements appearing elsewhere in this Prospectus. - (3) Gives effect to the issuance and sale of 1,500,000 shares of Common Stock in the European Offering.
-Does not include 4,507,816 shares of Common Stock issuable upon exercise of outstanding warrants (including 1,906,250 shares issuable upon exercise of the Warrants) at exercise prices ranging from \$0.01 to \$8.34 per share, and (ii) 1,216,542 shares of Common Stock issuable upon exercise of outstanding options granted pursuant to the Company's stock option plans, at exercise prices ranging from \$0.07 to \$8.75 per share.
+See the unaudited Pro Forma Combined Condensed Financial Statements appearing elsewhere in this Prospectus. - (3) Gives effect to the issuance and sale of 1,500,000 shares of Common Stock in the European Offering and the application of the estimated net proceeds from the sale thereof.
+See "Use of Proceeds."
+Does not include 4,357,816 shares of Common Stock issuable upon exercise of outstanding warrants at exercise prices ranging from \$0.01 to \$8.25 per share, (ii) 1,216,542 shares of Common Stock issuable upon exercise of outstanding options granted pursuant to the Company's stock option plans, at exercise prices ranging from \$0.07 to \$8.75 per share, (iii) 225,000 shares of Common Stock reserved for issuance upon exercise of the Over-Allotment Option or (iv) 150,000 shares reserved for issuance upon exercise of the Advisors' Warrants.